Scale Worlds

 VR Implementation

-We developed Scale Worlds for two VR platforms: a room-scale CAVE (Cave Automatic Virtual Environment) and consumer head-mounted displays.
-Each platform offered unique affordances for embodied learning about scale.
+We developed Scale Worlds for two VR platforms, a room-scale CAVE (Cave Automatic Virtual Environment) and consumer head-mounted displays.
+Each gave students a different way to experience scale with their whole body.

 User standing in CAVE virtual reality environment Cave Automatic Virtual Environment (CAVE)